cozy/cozy.github.io/src/tutorials/selfhosting/selfhost-ubuntu-sources-en.md

 # Hosting more than one Cozy instance on the same server

-Having its own selfhosted Cozy instance is nice but hosting Cozy instances for friends and familly is a must!
+Having its own selfhosted Cozy instance is nice but hosting Cozy instances for friends and family is a must!
 Here is how to add more Cozy instances on the same server.

 The first Cozy instance we added was `https://cozy.domain.example`.
-We will create a second Cozy instance for Mary with address `https://mary.domain.example` (Replace `domain.example` with your own domain name and `mary` whith what you want to uniquely identify the Cozy instance.
+We will create a second Cozy instance for Mary with address `https://mary.domain.example` (Replace `domain.example` with your own domain name and `mary` with what you want to uniquely identify the Cozy instance.

 So we will need: